Computer-Programming-B/MicrobitThermometer/README.md

 Suggested steps to completing this assignment
 ----------
 1. Using the program above as a guide, add code that displays the current temperature in Fahrenheit if the B button is pressed.
 You can do a google search to find the formula to convert Celisus to Fahrenheit
-2. Add variables to store the current maximum and minimu temperatures
+2. Add variables to store the current maximum and minimum temperatures
-3. Check the temperature every 2 seconds.
+3. Modify the program to check the temperature every 2 seconds.
 If the thermometer reads a temperature higher or lower than the previous maximum or minimum, update the appropriate variable
 4. Modify the display to scroll 3 temperatures; current, maximum and minimum.
 The A button should display all three temperatures in Celsius and the B button should display the same temperatures converted to Fahrenheit.

 Extensions